rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/chromecast_wifi.md

-This module is scanner which enumerates wifi access points visible from a Google Chromecast via its HTTP interface (default port 8080).
+This module is a scanner which enumerates wifi access points visible from a Google Chromecast via its HTTP interface (default port 8080).
 Any wifi access point the Chromecast is associated with or can be associated with is marked with an `(*)`.

 ## Verification Steps